Dynatrace-APAC/dynatrace-apac.github.io/workshops/cloud-native-observability.md

 * Management zones

 <!-- ------------------------ -->
-## SLO
+## Basic SLO
-Duration: 15
+Duration: 10

-In this exercise, we will cover the setting up Service Level Objectives (SLO).
+In this exercise, we will cover the setting up basic Service Level Objectives (SLO).
 These objectives are based on a target of our measured Service Level Indicators (SLI) to fulfill the business's Service Level Agreement (SLA).

 ### Creating SLO